sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The following code example shows how to apply an outline border to a table:

-{{< gist "aspose-words-gists" "cc27d25b7638915607d1d60373c08da9" "apply-outline-border.py" >}}
+{{< gist "aspose-words-gists" "770bf20bd617f3cb80031a74cc6c9b73" "apply-outline-border.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Tables.docx).

 {{% /alert %}}

 The following code example shows how to build a table with all borders enabled (grid):

-{{< gist "aspose-words-gists" "cc27d25b7638915607d1d60373c08da9" "build-table-with-borders.py" >}}
+{{< gist "aspose-words-gists" "770bf20bd617f3cb80031a74cc6c9b73" "build-table-with-borders.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Tables.docx).

 {{% /alert %}}